jinyorjin/Credit-Task-8.1-LLM.-ChatBot/README.md

 # LLM ChatBot App

-This is a simple Android chatbot application developed using Kotlin.
-The app allows users to send messages and receive responses from an AI model.
+A simple Android chatbot app using Kotlin and Gemini API.

 ## Features

-- Chat interface with message input and display
+- Chat UI
-- Integration with Gemini API for AI responses
+- AI responses
-- Local message storage using Room database
+- Room database storage
-- Fallback response when the API is unavailable
+- Fallback response when API fails
-- Simple and clean UI design

-## Technologies Used

-- Kotlin
-- Android Studio
-- Room Database
-- Gemini API

 ## Setup

-1. Clone the repository
-2. Open the project in Android Studio
-3. Add your API key in `local.properties`:
+Add your API key in `local.properties`:
+GEMINI_API_KEY=your_api_key_here

+## Note
+API key is not included for security reasons.